RoganMurley/roganmurley.github.io/_posts/2024-01-02-something-a-lot-like-pokemon-yellow.markdown

 - What happens when we use AI to write the wiki?
 - Does this thinking apply outside games?
 - How good of a model is Wikipedia for reality?

-_Readers will be relieved to hear that while I never got to play Pokémon Yellow, I did get Pokémon Silver only a couple of years later._